yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

 ### Undo table creation

-1. Using the same keyspace as the previous scenarios, create a new table.
+1. Using the same keyspace as the previous scenarios, create a new table:

     ```sql
     create table t2(k int primary key);
     ```

-1. Now restore back to a time before this table was created, as in [Restore from a relative time](#restore-from-a-relative-time).
+1. Restore back to a time before this table was created, as described in [Restore from a relative time](#restore-from-a-relative-time).

 1. Due to a ycqlsh caching issue, to check the effect of this change, you need to drop out of your current ycqlsh session and log back in.

-1. Check that table t2 is gone.
+1. Check that table t2 is gone:

     ```sh
     ./bin/ycqlsh -e 'use pitr; describe tables;'